Info

 Course Outcomes

-Participants will leave the course with a workshopped and complete first draft of a piece of creative nonfiction.
+Participants will leave the course with an insight into various approaches to the craft of nonfiction.
+They will leave with a complete first draft of a piece of creative nonfiction, having taken it through the workshop process.
 They will also have a series of editing tools to take forward into their future writing.
+Alongside weekly check-ins, each participant will also receive a final round of edits and feedback at the end of the course including individual further reading suggestions, specific suggestions about publication avenues and more.
 I’m hoping they will also leave with a sense of confidence in their individual voice as writers and a keen understanding of the difference (when it comes to creative nonfiction) between a bald account of a difficult experience and a well-crafted essay.

 Participants will be producing one strong piece of non-fiction across the eight weeks with an upper word count limit of approx. 5000 words.
-There is no requirement for each participant to reach this word count but it is often a standard outer limit when submitting to journals etc., so we’ll aim to cap it here.
-The focus will ultimately be on completing one essay/piece of nonfiction, whatever ‘complete’ comes to mean to each participant.
-We will devote a decent amount of class time to writing prompts so a portion of this writing can happen in class (conscious of home/work/ life balance and the fact that these two hours might be the bones of what some participants can afford to devote to writing per week.)
-Follow up prompts that can be used outside of class to further the writing will be short and specific, and hopefully easy to respond to in the snatches of time participants might find during the week outside of class.
-Same approach with the readings – they won’t be too long.
+There is no requirement for each participant to reach this word count, but we’ll use it as an outer-limit.
+We’ll devote a decent amount of class time to writing prompts so a portion of this writing can happen in class.
+Follow up prompts that can be used outside of class to further the writing will be short and specific.
+We will aim, over the eight weeks, to build writing and reading habits that we can incorporate into our days going forward and will discuss the challenge of balancing writing with other daily demands.

 Molly Hennigan is an Irish writer and editor.
 Her work has been published in The Stinging Fly, Banshee, Tolka and The Pig’s Back.
 Her first book The Celestial Realm was shortlisted for the An Post Irish Book Awards Newcomer of the Year and the Royal Irish Academy’s Michel Déon Prize.
 Molly is the non-fiction editor for Banshee and is the current Arts Council Writer in Residence at the University of Galway.